mcgnly/DeveloperDocumentation/Welcome/Introduction.md

 ----------

-## Overview
+## How does relayr work?

 <p>Before you start we'd like to recommend that you go over some of our high level documentation. <br/>
-Get to know our <a href="https://developer.relayr.io/documents/Welcome/Platform">Cloud Platform</a>, become an expert on our <a href="https://developer.relayr.io/documents/Welcome/Sensors">WunderBar Sensors</a> and master our <a href="https://developer.relayr.io/documents/Welcome/MM">Master Module</a>.
-Don't forget to have a peek at our <a href="https://developer.relayr.io/documents/Welcome/OAuthReference">OAuth implementation reference</a>, just to make sure you have all you need to get started.  </p>
+Get to know our <a href="https://developer.relayr.io/documents/Welcome/Platform">Cloud Platform</a> for a better understanding of what we offer.

 ----------

-## Getting Started
+## Getting Started with Building your relayr App

-Your first step is **Onboarding** so be sure to have a look at our <a href="https://developer.relayr.io/documents/Welcome/OnBoarding">Onboarding introduction</a> and don't forget to go over our <a href="https://developer.relayr.io/documents/Welcome/DosAndDonts"> <strong>OnBoarding Do's and Dont's</strong> </a> to make sure your onboarding is successful
+1. Start by OnBoarding your WunderBar.
+Make sure to go over our <a href="">OnBoarding Do's and Dont's </a>
+2. Next, create an app on the <a href="https://developer.relayr.io/dashboard/apps/myApps">App Section</a>
+3. Use our Web/Android/iOS OSX development tools below to start building your app

 ----------